 The immensity of the starry heavens left David so awestruck by God’s glory and majesty that he inquired: Why would you think of and care for us weak, mortal human beings?”

-And the answer lies in the fact that God made us different from the animals, above them, and with a high calling.
+And the answer lies in the fact that God made us different from the animals, above them, and with a higher calling.

-Created in God’s image, and made for higher things, lesser things will never totally satisfy us.
-God made us for a higher walk.
-Made us for greater things than being mere earthbound creatures!
+Created in God’s image, and made for higher things, earthly things will never totally satisfy us.

-While we are infinitely lower than man, we are also made in God’s image, intended to rule and reign with him.
-God meant for us exercise dominion or rule over the physical nature all around us.
+For we are intended to rule and reign with him.
+To rule over the physical nature all around us.
 To conserve it, tame it, and care for it.
 Especially all the living creatures in the air, sky, and seas, or on land.
 For we have been given a wisdom they can never possess.

 When we conquer bad habits, when we leave unkind words unspoken, when we don’t act out of rash impulse but with wise forethought.
 All of these display that we have indeed been created in our Maker’s image, and are growing to become more like him every day.
 They are the testimony that we are learning to rule and reign with him.